 According to The Institute for Veteran and Military Families, the unemployment rate for female military spouses is about three times higher than it is for their civilian counterparts.

-Many military spouses say that their biggest struggles in finding suitable employment are related to the inconsistent lifestyle associated with having a spouse in the military.
+Many military spouses say that their biggest challenge with finding employment are related to the inconsistent lifestyle associated with having a spouse in the military.

 The few years leading up to a transition provide a great opportunity for military spouses to do whatever they can to achieve (or at least move a little closer to) some of their personal academic or career goals.